erdomke/InnovatorAdmin/doc/aml-studio.md

   ![Collapsed AML](aml-studio-tree.png)

-- (*Might have bugs*) Table display of AML that is editable and can be converted back to AML statements
+- Table display of AML that is editable and can be converted back to AML statements

   ![Editing a table](aml-studio-table-edit.png)